Faculty Guide For Student Accommodations

 - Ask questions if you do not understand something or you are not sure how to proceed.

-- Hold up your end with regard to accommodations.
+- Hold up your end concerning accommodations.

 - Treat students with disabilities with the same courtesies you would afford to other students.